BANJO (TENOR) AND MANDOLIN

 SEAN NÓS/OLD STYLE STEP DANCE

-All Dance Classes Are Held In Rosemary Hall
+All Dance Classes Are Held In Rosemary Hall on Monday Evenings

 Intermediate Level sean nós / traditional step dancing classes, both at Rosemary Hall and at our Bangor outreach classes